 The hormone ghrelin plays a crucial role in eating behavior.
 Ghrelin

-The activity of the FTO gene might impact a person’s chances of having obesity because it affects the amounts of ghrelin a person has.
+The activity of the FTO gene might impact a person’s risk of having obesity because it affects the amounts of ghrelin they have.

 Many factors play a role in the development of obesity.
 Genetic traits can increase the risk in some people.

-A healthful diet that contains plenty of fresh food, together with regular exercise, will reduce the risk of obesity in most people.
+Eating a healthy diet that contains plenty of fresh foods and getting regular exercise will reduce the risk of obesity in most people.

-However, those that have a genetic predisposition may find it harder to maintain a healthy weight.
+However, those with a genetic predisposition to the condition may find it harder to maintain a moderate weight.